mxxjng/js-examples/variables/readme.md

 # Variables

-Use Snake case for constants, camelcase for othes
+- Snake case for constant values
+- camelcase for other values

 ```javascript
 const MAX_AGE = 30;